Elon Musk's AI company says Grok chatbot focus on South Africa's racial politics was 'unauthorized'

 “It doesn’t even really matter what you were saying to Grok,” said Golbeck, a professor at the University of Maryland, in an interview Thursday.
 “It would still give that white genocide answer.
 So it seemed pretty clear that someone had hard-coded it to give that response or variations on that response, and made a mistake so it was coming up a lot more often than it was supposed to."

 Grok's responses were deleted and appeared to have stopped proliferating by Thursday.
-Neither xAI nor X returned emailed requests for comment but on Thursday night, xAI said it had “conducted a thorough investigation” and was implementing new measures to improve Grok's transparency and reliability.
+Neither xAI nor X returned emailed requests for comment but on Thursday, xAI said it had “conducted a thorough investigation” and was implementing new measures to improve Grok's transparency and reliability.

 Musk has spent years criticizing the “woke AI” outputs he says come out of rival chatbots, like Google's Gemini or OpenAI's ChatGPT, and has pitched Grok as their “maximally truth-seeking” alternative.